 Using the repeater modifier he built a pattern with it, which added more movement, and suddenly the boring guitar part was anything but.

 Adding that human touch

 This pro mixer really likes the big macros and the “very clean sounding” delay which has “good bounce” to it.

-“One thing that’s really fun about being able to program these macros — and all the controls for that matter — is that it puts a little bit more of a performance-base into applying your effects versus just applying an effect and tweaking it over and over again.
-This way we’re actually writing in what we feel, playing against the drums, and I think it leads to a little bit more of a human feel,” he said.
+“One thing that’s really fun about being able to program these macros — and all the controls for that matter — is that it puts a little bit more of a performance-base into applying your FX versus just tweaking something over and over again.
+This way we’re actually writing in what we feel, playing against the drums, and I think it leads to a little bit more of a human feel,” he says.

-“My favorite of the modifiers that I found is this resequencer,” he said, which lets him “make things as crazy as you want with it.
-The way that it goes in and chops up the sample, lends itself to some really fun and cool sounds.”
+“My favorite of the modifiers that I found is this resequencer,” he says, which lets him “make things as crazy as you want with it.
+The way that it goes in and chops up the sample lends itself to some really fun and cool sounds.”